9630613/Trajectory-planning-of-UR10-robot/README.md

 by comparing initial and final joint configurations and desired trajectory a very small difference is absorbed because the error is negligibile.
 # VREP
-For connectioning to Vrep we should copy 3 files from VREP file (in installation place) in a new folder and also a VREP and Mtlab window.
+For connectioning to Vrep, 4 files from VREP file (in installation directory), and a matlab file in a new folder and also a VREP and .
 In Matlab we copy some codes and write our codes; the codes are for introduction  the joints to Vrep and also a loop for geting the angular configuration  to the robot in the time ;because we control the robot by configuration of its joints .
 In Vrep window the robot should be chosen and cleared its one code and also inter a code (simRemoteApi.start(19999)) for connectioning to Matlb .
 After that check the joints to be on inverse kinematic mood and turn off the robot motors.